MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 When you remove the license, all that user's data is held for 30 days.
 You can [access](get-access-to-and-back-up-a-former-user-s-data.md) the data, or [restore](restore-user.md) the account if the user comes back.
 After 30 days, all the user's data (except for documents stored on SharePoint Online) is deleted permanently from Office 365 and can't be recovered.

+### Use the new admin center to remove license from a former employee

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+::: moniker range="o365-worldwide"

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+::: moniker-end

+::: moniker range="o365-germany"

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

+::: moniker-end

+::: moniker range="o365-21vianet"

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a>) page.

+::: moniker-end

+2. Click the name of the employee that you want to block, and then select the **Licenses and Apps tab**.

+4. Clear the check boxes for the license(s) you want to remove.

+### Use the old admin center to remove a license from a former employee

 ::: moniker range="o365-worldwide"